dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 Armed, Armored, drops gold, call to arms, stealth=1, perception=2, avoids bad gasses, avoids projectiles, flees at hp<35%, emboldened by: health%>playerhealth%, lures for traps, tier 3.

+Against other outlaws, this enemy has higher accuracy, parry, and dodge values.

     “Thief turned warrior turned merchant, this man rose from rags into wealth on the winds of his unflagging confidence, ruthlessness, and ability.
 His weapons and armor make him a truly fearsome melee combatant, and he is ever watchful for hidden blades and skulking bowmen, living as he does among his army of cutthroats.”

+*Trollman*

+Armed, Armored, stealth=1, ranged attack, ammo=1, slow attack, damaged by bright light, darkvision, regeneration, vulnerability to poison, tier 3.

+When a trollman is in a space filled with bright light, it turns into a stone wall until the light stops.
+If it dies, it becomes a stone wall permenantly.

+    "Enticed or coercered into prayer to the man-god, this troll has developed a man-like shape, and presumably man-like cunning.
+While they are still vulnerable to light, they are wise enough now to avoid it."

 **Wizards**: